rar0n/sd-webui-Lora-queue-helper/README.md

 4. Select the **lora** you want to use (or click "All").
 5. Generate.

-#### Notes:
+#### Tips

-- Place your Lora into **sub-folders** by category (like "Vehicles", "Buildings", "Styles", etc, or some such variant).
+- Place your Lora into **sub-folders** by category (like "Vehicles", "Buildings", "Styles", etc, or some such).
 - Use built-in Lora configuration to store **Activation Text & Preferred Weight**, which will be automatically used in this script.
 Otherwise, it will only apply the Lora with default 1 weight
 - It does **not** apply any negative prompt text (if present) in the Lora configuration file.

-- Ideally(?)
-I'd like the "Select Directory" list to only show the parent folder of the Lora folder, and the Loras still be listed under the Lora heading below.
-- For now and the foreseeable future, this is it.
+Ideally(?)
+I'd like the "Select Directory" list to only show the parent folder of the Lora folders, and the Loras still be listed under the Lora heading below.
+But for now and the foreseeable future, this is it.
 (Most people seem to have moved on to ComfyUI or Forge anyway.
 This might still work with Forge btw, not tested).